pravin691983/threeJS-demo-app/README.md

 # threeJS-demo-app

-Demo application to render 3D object using threeJS lib
+Angular application to render 3D object using threeJS lib